 Seal Point Ragdoll Cats – Mitted, Colorpoint, Bicolor & Lynx Ragdoll Cats

-Seal Ragdolls – A seal Ragdoll is one that has a very dark brown color on it’s points – ears, nose, legs, tail and on their body.
-Sometimes they are called seal colorpoint or a seal point Ragdoll.
-Seal is one of the many colors that Ragdolls and other purebred colorpointed cats come in.
-For a seal Ragdoll’s coloring, their body color can vary from a light to medium to dark brown – depending on diet, genetics and location, the deepness of the brown may vary.
+Seal Ragdolls – a seal Ragdoll has a very dark brown color on its points – ears, nose, legs, tail, and on their body.
+Sometimes, they are called seal colorpoint or a seal point Ragdoll or known as a brown Ragdoll among people not common with the names of the colors of Ragdolls.
+Seal is one of the many colors Ragdolls and other purebred colorpoint cats come in.

 Patterns include: